-The 5 best places to visit in August to mark the end of winter
+The 5 best places to visit in August to celebrate winter’s end

-Yes, summer is knocking on our doors and if you’re excited to get out and explore, we’ve got the intel on the best places to go to say adios to the Aussie winter or ola to somewhere new.
+If you're excited to get out and explore, we've got the intel on the best places to go – and the best deals to get to them – to say adios to the Aussie winter or hola to somewhere new.

 1. Best budget destination: Snowy Mountains

 Snow season is in full swing, so you'd better catch that powder while it's fresh.

 The Snowy Mountains is one of the most accessible snow resorts on mainland Australia.